||Safety tips, especially in known crime areas in Trinidad and Tobago:|

 - Never leave strangers alone and watch their every move while they're in your home.

 - One of the latest scams (even though it is US based, we should still be on the lookout here), according to a Real Estate magazine I read recently involves prescription drugs.
 A nice looking, clean-cut couple will make an appointment to view your house.
 When they get inside, one of them will ask to use the bathroom and will search for prescription drugs while in there.
-There is a huge market for such drugs especially since the new drug Viagra hit the market.
+There is a huge market for such drugs.
 So make sure your prescription drugs are well hidden before anyone looks at your home.